 I’ve been wanting to make keto soup for a while now.
-I make a ton of dishes that are sugar-free, grain-free and low carb, but I haven’t dove into many slow cooker recipes.
+I make a ton of dishes that are sugar-free, grain-free and low carb, but I haven’t dived into many slow cooker recipes.
 Mayyyyybe it’s because it’s been 9,000 degrees here for the past few months.
 Either way, the weather has taken a quick, crisp New England twist and I’m ready for all things cozy.

 This dish is filled with all things friendly for those of you eating a ketogenic diet: Broccolli, Cheese, Grassfed Butter, and bone broth are the heros, while a little garlic and a few scallions pull it all together.
 Only 3.5 Net carbs per serving!

 Frozen or fresh broccoli works